Advance decisions and advance statements

 Office of the Public Guardian (OPG)

-The OPG supports and promotes decision making for those who lack capacity or would like to plan for their future, within the framework of the Mental Capacity Act 2005.
-It provides free booklets on Enduring Power of Attorney and receivership.
+The OPG supports and promotes decision-making for those who lack capacity or would like to plan for their future, within the framework of the Mental Capacity Act 2005.
+It provides free booklets on Enduring and Lasting Powers of Attorney and Deputyship.

 If you have any questions about the information on this factsheet, or require further information, please contact the Alzheimer’s Society helpline.